rieseberglab/bunnies/README.md

 These resources are created using the scripts provided in `./scripts/`.
 FIXME provide more detailed description.

    - `./scripts/setup-lambda.sh`  creates roles with permissions for platform-created lambdas.
+Creates `./lambda-settings.json`.

    - `./scripts/setup-network.sh` creates network configuration usable by tasks. outputs created ids in `./network-settings.json`.

    - `./scripts/setup-tasks.sh` creates task configuration based on available tasks.
 Currently using mostly hardcoded values sufficient to drive the example.
 The created entities are saved in `cluster-settings.json`

+   - You will need to create `./storage-settings.json` with the name of a bucket you intend to use as temporary storage.
+Example contents:

+         {
+           "tmp_bucket": "reprod-temp-bucket"
+         }

+   - `./scripts/setup-key-pair.sh` creates the keypair that will be associated with the new instances.
+This will be the key to use to ssh into the created VMs or containers.
+Outputs `./key-pair-settings.json` and `key-pair.pem` private key.